Proudly supported by the Born Free Foundation

 Maasai art and culture & Africa's iconic animals in their natural habitat

-Schools & children are invited to ‘travel’ with the Last Chance to Paint team to Kenya in Africa, to meet the Maasai tribe.
-Paint alongside artist John Dyer and exhibit on the World Gallery to highlight what we stand to lose.
+Schools & children are invited to ‘travel’ with the Last Chance to Paint team to Kenya, Africa, to meet the Maasai tribe.
+Paint alongside artist John Dyer and exhibit in the World Gallery to highlight what we stand to lose.
 Discover amazing African animals and the culture of the Maasai.
-Investigate ecosystems, the people, habitat and animals with our superb free teaching resources.
-An extraordinary, interactive project planned for 2022 that will inspire and connect children to our natural world.
+Investigate ecosystems, people, habitats and animals with our superb free teaching resources.
+An extraordinary interactive project that will inspire and connect children to our natural world.

 "In March 2018 the very last male Northern White Rhino died, leaving only two females with which conservationists hope to save the species from extinction.
 This was a shocking moment and one we need to use to empower a new generation to live in a much more sustainable way.
 We can't undo history or even fully know what the history of a subject is, we are stuck with the current reality and have to move forward from that point without prejudice and with our hearts and minds wide open."

 John Dyer, Artist for the Earth with EarthDay.org

 Our downloadable resources are primarily designed for Key Stage 2 but are easily adaptable for all Key Stages with links to Art and Design, Geography, Science, English, SMSC and Citizenship curricula.
 They are also great for parents to use with their children.

 Home to the Big Five, Kenya inspires visions of wide-open savannahs, soaring mountains and tribal culture.
 Despite these idyllic images, co-existence is not easy, with increasing human populations, shrinking habitats and climate change pushing people and wildlife ever closer together.

 Join us to explore the beauty and trials of life in Kenya by experiencing Maasai art and culture, and observing and painting some of the world’s most iconic animals in their natural habitat.